Warning Signs of Anorexia: Symptoms to Look For

 Physical Effects

-• Osteoporosis: Lack of essential nutrients may lead to weakened bones and osteoporosis, increasing the risk of fractures.
+• Osteoporosis: Lack of essential nutrients may weaken bones and osteoporosis, increasing the risk of fractures.

 • Growth and development issues: Anorexia during adolescence can disrupt growth and lead to lasting developmental problems.